wenkokke/keri.is/experimental-jams/strawberry-disaster.md

 >
 > Cat: My husband found out I've been selling drugs.
 He didn't take it well...
 I've been sleeping on a cot in the shed for a week.
 I'm afraid he'll never forgive me.
 I _need_ him to understand, I did it for us!
 I don't know what I'd do if he left me...
 >
 > Mac: My wife and I have been having some issues...
 I feel Beth blames me...
-We didn't tell her what was really going on—Cat thinks she's still too young—but my relationship with my daughter is important to me...
+We didn't tell her what was really going on—Cat thinks she's still too young to hear about drugs—but my relationship with my daughter is important to me...
 I _need_ her to see my side of things...
 >
 > Tay: C